 where the wheel is very well defined.
 Product knowledge, proven

 standards and work force continuity is the formula for design success"

 There are also a few other 3D CAD solutions that can increase productivity.

 Note 5-31-17: I have added a forth reason.

 Reason Four: Overly complex 3D CAD systems and ineffective Modeling (sketching) Techniques

-While I was doing some exercises comparing my products to Fusion 360 I was shocked at the complex modeling techniques that were used by the Fusion 360 presenter.
-I found the same thing in some Solidworks exercises.
-I assume this type of wasted modeling techniques are rampant through out the industry, since the sketch, sketch, constrain, constrain world is the modeling standard.
+While I was doing some exercises comparing my products to Fusion 360, Solidworks, NX, Catia, Inventor and Creo, I was shocked at the complex modeling techniques that were used by the presenters.
+I assume this type of wasted modeling techniques are rampant through out the industry, since the constrained sketching and history only world is today's modeling standard.

 The modeling technique is hugely responsible for the level of productivity.
-Those of you that are only trained in the sketch, sketch, constrain, constrain world are truly limited by not using the freedom of Streamlined Sketching and Feature Based Model that I define in the following article.
+Those of you that are only trained in the constrained sketching are truly limited by not using the freedom of Streamlined Sketching and Feature Based Modeling that I define in the following article.
 These techniques increase productivity 10X or more.
 These processes are available in even the most Solidwork-ish of CAD systems.
 If your designers are designing in these very unproductive and time consuming processes it might be time to review your standard design processes.
 Don't have any do you?

 The following article is more than a comparison of programs, it also shows the philosophy of how 3D CAD was developed and reached this incredible lack of interoperability.
 Due to the understandable vested interest of the CAD vendors to keep a cash flow it has developed into a chaotic mess, leaving engineering the unintended victim.
 You can almost make the case that the manual drawing offered a more conducive and productive environment.
 I believe we can create a system that is even more effective and more simple than before.
 But will take an overview with a high level of knowledge of the past.